iamazeem/cwm-keda-external-scaler/README.md

         key2: <value2>
 ```

-The local configuration will be under:
+The local configuration will be under `metadata`:

 ```yaml
 # ...